 Ingredients

-- 1 c peeled and chopped Champagne mango (about 2 fresh mangoes, or use mango thawed from frozen to save time)
+- 1 cup peeled and chopped Champagne mango (about 2 fresh very ripe mangoes, or use mango thawed from frozen to save time)

-- 1 medium frozen banana, broken into chunks OR use 1.5 ounces of pureed (fresh) dates
+- 1 medium frozen ripe banana, broken into chunks OR use 1.5 ounces/42.5 grams of pureed fresh dates

 Instructions